OWASP/www--site-theme/pages/projects.md

 <!-- Build 03 -->

+* **ESAPI for Java**: Work for ESAPI 3.0 is still in the early planning stages and ESAPI 2.x is in maintenance / bug-fix mode (i.e., no new features will be added).
+Unless you are legacy project that is already using ESAPI, you are highly encouraged to read the <a href="#div-exampletwo" onclick="location.hash='div-exampletwo'; location.reload();">"Should I Use ESAPI"</a>&nbsp;tab.
+* **ESAPI for JavaScript**: Okay to use, but need to update the 'bower' dependency to a version later than 1.8.8.
+GitHub issue #28 has been created to try to get this resolved.

 The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers*.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
 Its also a great tool for experienced pentesters to use for manual security testing.
 For more videos see the links on the wiki videos page.